 POSTAL: As soon as possible after ending a game, the result and a clear record of the moves played shall be sent to the TD through the team captains by both players.
 The result is officially recorded only after receipt of this record.
-If no record is received from either team captain, the result should be scored as lost by both players.
-[Reference: Playing Rules - Post]
+If no record is received from either team captain, the result must be scored as lost by both players.